siddharth-ravi/CarND-Path-Planning-Project/README.md

 This README describes the implementation of the Path Planning Project – the README uses the rubric points as the reference template.

 ## VALID TRAJECTORIES
-** Driving at least 4.32 miles without incident
+* Driving at least 4.32 miles without incident
 The car drives the stipulated distance without any errors – a sample image is shown below where the car has driven 4.32 miles in around 5.5 minutes.

 The car was also taken for a long drive – it drove without incident for 30 minutes at an average speed of 43 mph due to heavy congestion in a few sections.

+* Speed limit observance